 Independent overlaps are also known as "Timed Overlaps" or "Double Clearance Overlaps".
 They are used where you have one traffic signal controller that is operating two sets of lights for the same vehicle movement, and one set of vehicle indications goes yellow and red before the other set of vehicle indications.

-One example of where this is use is at some freeway interchanges (typically Single Point Urban Interchanges, or SPUI's) they can be used to help clear the huge intersections more efficiently.
-In some SPUI's, there are two sets of signal heads for several vehicle movements.
-The leading signal heads are driven by the overlaps, the signal heads inside the intersection are driven by the phase movements.
-When used with Optically Programmed Signal heads, the use of overlaps allow the approaching driver to be shown that the signal is transitioning from green to yellow, while the driver within the intersection would be shown a different length of yellow and all-red.
-Subtle, but sometimes important.
+important.
 This is typically done so that the drivers approaching the stop line can be told that the signal is turning yellow, but the vehicles inside the intersection are still provided a green by the second set of intersections within the interchange.
 This operation does not decrease the efficiency of the signal, but do help with driver information, to reduce the potential that a driver is surprised by a yellow while they are in the large intersections

 For Tight Diamond Interchanges (TDI), sometimes a single traffic signal controller controls both traffic signals at the intersection.
 The use of overlaps allows the signal to provide a red to the first signal you approach, while continuing to flush the next signal with a green.
 Once again, subtle, but rather important to keep the intersection from going to gridlock.